-Intermediate Options: When conflicts/situations remain unresolved, students may seek guidance from their advisor/chair, an ombudsperson, or the faculty member who coordinates their academic program.
+Intermediate Options: When conflicts/situations remain unresolved, students may seek guidance from their faculty advisor/dissertation chair, an ombudsperson, or the faculty member who coordinates their academic program.
 The Department of Educational Psychology has an appointed Ombudsperson, Dr. Krystal Simmons (ktcook@tamu.edu).
 Ombudspersons are also available at the school level and in the Graduate School (ombuds@tamu.edu).
-Depending on the situation and context, a student may opt to approach their advisor/chair or the coordinator of their academic program.
+Depending on the situation and context, a student may opt to approach their faculty advisor/dissertation chair, or the CPSY program chair.
 Student(s) may share their concerns with any of these intermediate resources to seek guidance for resolving a conflict and clearing up any misunderstandings.
 If after accessing intermediate options the situation remains unresolved, the student's next option for recourse is to meet with the department head.

 Department Head: A student can request to meet with the Department Head to discuss previous attempts to resolve a conflict and to seek guidance or resolution.
 At this point, a determination is made as to whether the student will present the conflict/issue as a formal complaint/grievance.
 The Department Head will then make a determination as to appropriate action needed.
 The department head will also maintain a record of the student's complaint and subsequent outcomes.
-The number and nature of student complaints will be shared with Division Chairs annually, or when a pattern of complaints/grievances becomes evident.
+The number and nature of student complaints will be shared with the CPSY program chair annually, or when a pattern of complaints/grievances becomes evident.
 If a complaint or issue involves an individual outside of the department or university, the Department Head will determine an appropriate course of action and consult with the school and outside entities as appropriate.
 Information regarding conflicts/situations with off campus supervisors will be considered when deliberating future placements with that individual/practicum site.